 - Hepatitis B virus reactivation in patients who carry

 the virus in their blood.
-In some cases patients have died as a result of
+In some cases patients have died as a

 - feel unwell

 - skin or eyes look yellow

 - pain on the right side of your stomach (abdomen)

 - New or worsening nervous system problems, such as

 multiple sclerosis (MS), Guillain-Barre syndrome, seizures, or inflammation of

 the nerves of the eyes.
 Symptoms may include: